-Revenue was \$0.5 million for the year ended December 31, 2020 compared to \$2.2 million for the year ended December 31, 2019.
-Revenue for the years ended December 31, 2020 and 2019 was related to the recognition of deferred revenue from services performed and payments received under the AbbVie collaboration.
+Revenue was \$1.8 million for the year ended December 31, 2021 compared to \$0.5 million for the year ended December 31, 2020.
+Revenue for the year ended December 31, 2021 was related to services performed under the Roche collaboration.
+Revenue for the year ended December 31, 2020 was related to the recognition of deferred revenue from services performed and payments received under the AbbVie collaboration.
 In May 2020, we announced the termination of our collaboration with AbbVie.